Home » A la Carte » Appetizers, Sides & Snacks » Low Sodium Guacamole

 Jump to Recipe

-Closeup of my low sodium guacamole
+creamy and crunchy low sodium guacamole

 Tortilla chips, tacos, burritos, baked potatoes, almost everything is enhanced with guacamole.
 This simple guacamole is made with ripe avocados, jalapenos, garlic, cumin and tomatoes.
 It’s your choice to make this avocado salad chunky or smooth depending on your taste.
 It is essential to use avocados at their peak of ripeness.